CeRA: Breaking the Linear Ceiling of Low-Rank Adaptation with Non-linearity Retained at Inference: CeRA: Capacity-enhanced Rank Adaptation

-\paragraph{Weight-Level Granularity.} As shown in Figure~\ref{fig:arch-cmp}, a critical distinction between CeRA and parallel adapters lies in the insertion point.
-Unlike traditional Parallel Adapters (top-right), which operate at the module level by processing the aggregate output of an attention block, CeRA operates at the weight level (bottom-right).
-By injecting updates directly into the internal query ($W_q$) and value ($W_v$) projections, CeRA fundamentally alters the internal feature dynamics of the attention mechanism rather than simply correcting its output.
+\paragraph{Weight-Level Granularity and Non-Linearity.} Unlike module-level parallel adapters~\citep{he2021towards, zhu2021counter} that process the aggregate output of an entire attention block, CeRA operates at the weight level.
+By injecting updates into the internal query ($W_q$) and value ($W_v$) projections, CeRA alters the attention mechanism's internal feature dynamics.
+The SiLU activation enables the adapter to suppress noise or amplify feature directions.
+Empirically, it is the component that broadens the adapter's effective rank (Section~\ref{subsec:ablation}).
+Dropout $\mathcal{D}$ regularizes the bottleneck latent space and improves predictive performance, consistent with prior findings that structured edge-dropping regularization improves robustness~\citep{yang2025dynamic}.

-\paragraph{SiLU Gating.} Linearity forces the adapter to process all input features uniformly.
-By introducing SiLU ($\sigma(x) = x \cdot \text{sigmoid}(x)$), CeRA gains a gating mechanism.
-This non-linearity allows the adapter to selectively suppress noise or amplify specific feature directions in the latent space, approximating complex decision boundaries that linear low-rank updates cannot represent.

-\paragraph{Structural Dropout as Manifold Expander.} In standard PEFT, dropout is often omitted.
-In CeRA, we utilize dropout $\mathcal{D}$ not only as a regularizer, but as a mechanism for manifold expansion.
-By stochastically blocking latent paths during training, we force the model to distribute information across the entire rank spectrum, preventing the optimization from collapsing into a narrow subspace (rank collapse).